-- 1.7 Spray applications are carried out by the use of a high volume low pressure (HVLP) spray gun. - 1.8 Any surplus material from the spraying operation not required for further use is stored in sealed containers in the paint mixing room. - 1.9 Spray guns are cleaned after use in a fully enclosed gun-cleaning machine in the mixing room. - 1.10 The principal sources of releases to air from the process are:- - (i) Particulates from preparation of vehicles - (ii) VOC emissions from storage of paint and preparation of paint - (iii) VOC emissions from paint spraying booths - (iv) VOC emissions from cleaning of spray guns.
+- 1.7 Spray applications are carried out by the use of a high volume low pressure (HVLP) spray gun. - 1.8 Any surplus material from the spraying operation not required for further use is stored in sealed containers in the paint mixing room. - 1.9 Spray guns are cleaned after use in a one of two gun cleaning machines. (one for solvent and one for water based paint).
+The solvent gun cleaning machine is extracted to atmosphere. - 1.10 The principal sources of releases to air from the process are:- - (i) particulates from preparation of vehicles - (ii) VOC emissions from storage of paint and preparation of paint - (iii) VOC emissions from paint spraying booths - (iv) VOC emissions from cleaning of spray guns.